Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Introduction

-Regarding the strain-induced VD, the band edge states of conduction and valence bands of a uni-axially strained TMD-ML was predicted by the density functional theory (DFT) to be relocated apart from the K- and K$^\prime$-points in the reciprocal space.\cite{valley-drift-2013,valley-drift-2019,valley-drift-2021} Such a strain-induced VD has been shown to generate Berry curvature dipoles, leading to non-linear Hall conductivities \cite{Berry-cuvature-2015} and valley orbital magnetization, as experimentally observed in {Refs.~\citenum{Berry-cuvature-2018, valley-orbital-magnetization-2019,valley-orbital-magnetization-2017}.} Notably, the VDs of conduction and valence bands caused by a common uni-axial strain in a TMD-ML are towards the same direction but follow different displacements in the momentum space.
-The unequal momentum VDs of conduction and valence bands implies the possible momentum shift of exciton ground states and the strain-reshaped exciton band structures.
+Regarding the strain-induced VD, the band edge states of conduction and valence bands of a uni-axially strained TMD-ML was predicted by the density functional theory (DFT) to be relocated apart from the K- and K$^\prime$-points in the reciprocal space.\cite{valley-drift-2013,valley-drift-2019,valley-drift-2021} Such a strain-induced VD has recently drawn considerable attention because of its essential role in strain-induced Berry curvature dipoles, leading to non-linear Hall conductivities \cite{Berry-cuvature-2015} and valley orbital magnetization as experimentally observed in {Refs.~\cite{Berry-cuvature-2018, valley-orbital-magnetization-2019,valley-orbital-magnetization-2017}.} However, the effects of strain-induced VD on the optical and excitonic properties of TMD-MLs remain rarely explored so far.

 Theoretically, the first theoretical research on the BX band structures of uni-axially strained \ch{MoS2}-MLs could be traced back to the pioneering work by Hongyi Yu {\it et al.} \cite{Yao-Wang-2014,Yao-Wang-2015}, which predicted the strain-induced splitting of BX doublet at zero momentum and {crossings} of longitudinal and transverse BX bands at finite momenta.
-Recently, M. M. Glazov {\it et al.} built up a strain-dependent model Hamiltonian for BXs in a \ch{WSe2}-ML under uni-axial strain according to the symmetry arguments and conducted the analysis for the strain-dependent BX fine structures. \cite{PRB-2022-splitting, main-PRB-2022-splitting} Yet, the excitonic effects of VD in uni-axially strained TMD-MLs, especially on spin-forbbiden GX and DX, have not been investigated and identified on the base of first principles, beyond those existing model studies.
+Recently, M. M. Glazov {\it et al.} built up a strain-dependent model Hamiltonian for BXs in a \ch{WSe2}-ML under uni-axial strain according to the symmetry arguments. \cite{PRB-2022-splitting, main-PRB-2022-splitting} Yet, the excitonic effects of VD in uni-axially strained TMD-MLs, especially on spin-forbidden GX and DX, have not been investigated and identified on the base of first principles.